 Given how complex and subtle weather forecast can be, managing the routes w.r.t unprecedented climatic conditions is always a prohibitively tough assignment.
 Luckily due to availability of Big Data and sophisticated computational architectures, scheduled route optimization is a dynamic solution in such an unstable environment with so many variables to be considered.

 Traffic load has always been a coherent impediment for the mobility sector whether it be public transport, freight forwarding or other logistics areas.
 Real-time traffic data wrangling and imputation is therefore imperative to obtain futuristic visualizations of never-before-seen situations.

-Real-time inconsistencies involve many undefined factors which can be impacting the route from departure till arrival.
-These can involve multiple stops (based on upgrading customer requirements), unexpected cancellations, additional pathways, vehicle shortage, shortened time windows etc. With an adaptive route optimizer, many unseen situations can be dealt with features like real-time tracking, region based planning, intelligent dispatch management and scheduling.
+Real-time inconsistencies involve many undefined factors impacting the route from departure to arrival.
+These can involve multiple stops (based on upgrading customer requirements), unexpected cancellations, additional pathways, vehicle shortages, shortened time windows, etc. With an adaptive route optimizer, many unseen situations can be dealt with features like real-time tracking, region-based planning, intelligent dispatch management, and scheduling.

 In a nutshell

 Resilient route planning adds value to the operational management of daily tasks.
 The workflow can become uninterruptable through a descriptive, diagnostic, and predictive approach enabled by AI for route selection daily.